open-education-hub/web-security/securing-communication/index.md

 In its basic format, the certificate is a binary file.
 The PEM format is used to make it printable.
-The PEM format is the one used for storing private and public SSH keys, so it may seem familiar.
+The PEM format is also used for storing private and public SSH keys, so it may seem familiar.

 We can inspect the certificate with `openssl`: